bigkevmcd/donttrythisonfriday/NOTES.md

   name: pull-secret
  ```

-## Get configuration for pulling images from Quay.io
+## Get configuration for pushing images to Quay.io

 On the same screen, as the Quay.io pull credentials, click on the "Docker Configuration", and click to download the `<USERNAME>-auth.json` file.